-My PhD is in theoretical astrophysics and modelling, which means I spend most of my day either scribbling maths in a notebook, debugging code, or chasing down data files.
-I am currently focused on how weather impacts the evolution of dust clouds in the atmosphere of brown dwarfs.
+I used to study theoretical astrophysics and modelling, which means I spent most of my day either scribbling maths in a notebook, debugging code, or chasing down data files.
+My research was focused on the impacts the evolution of dust clouds in the atmosphere of brown dwarfs.

 Surface map of a brown dwarf (Luhman 16B), showing patchy clouds over one revolution.